microsoft/vscode-docs/docs/copilot/copilot-chat.md

 Copilot Chat integrates in your developer flow and gives you assistance where you need it:

-* Start an **inline chat** conversation directly from the editor or the terminal for help while you're coding
+* Start an **Inline Chat** conversation directly from the editor or the terminal for help while you're coding
 * Use the **Chat view** to have an AI assistant on the side to help you at any time
 * Launch **Quick Chat** to ask a quick question and get back into what you're doing